 Blue Quills does provide sweatlodge ceremonies when requested.
 If students are not sure what is involved, they are encouraged to approach one of the Elders or instructors.
 Anyone who wants a sweatlodge ceremony for special reasons should approach one of the Elders to make arrangements.

 Cultural resources are available in the Language Resource Center and the Library.
 Blue Quills is governed and owned by the seven surrounding First Nations that can also be accessed in the areas of cultural arts, historical artifacts, traditional wisdom and Cultural and Cree language mentors.

 The Student Support Services at UnBQ are an essential component of the support system available to students and staff.
 Students often find themselves subjected to high levels of stress as a result of trying to balance their roles as students, family members and caregivers.
 Blue Quills offers a wide range of support including traditional and culturally based resources.

-The College offers a small food bank.
+The University offers a small food bank.
 If students require help, they can access it through the Student Support Services office.